Pooka!: Plot

 Unemployed actor Wilson Clowes (Nyasha Hatendi), moves into a new apartment building to start a new life, befriending a fellow resident, an older woman named Red (Dale Dickey).
 He finds a vague audition announcement in a coffee shop and attends.
 After an unusual physical component, Wilson is offered the acting job by Finn (Jon Daly), the advertising director for a new Christmas toy called Pooka.
 A stuffed animal with large eyes, Pooka selectively repeats what it hears in either a "naughty" or "nice" voice, and Wilson's job will be to portray Pooka in a large, furry costume in both advertisements and live appearances.
 Wilson is informed that he will be the sole actor portraying Pooka.
 He accepts after realizing how much he will be paid.

 Wilson's portrayal of Pooka coincides with the toy's skyrocketing popularity.
 However, the costume begins having strange side effects on the actor.
 When wearing the costume in "naughty" mode, Wilson is prone to violent outbursts and hallucinations and will have no recollection of them afterwards.
-Meanwhile, Finn manages to get Wilson the business card of Melanie (Latarsha Rose), a real estate agent to whom he has become attracted after seeing her first at a Christmas tree farm, then at one of his in-store events.
-Wilson attends an open house showing put on by Melanie, and the two hit it off and soon start dating.
-Wilson manages to get Melanie's son Ty (Jonny Berryman) a Pooka toy, much to the boy's pleasure.
+Meanwhile, Finn gets Wilson the business card of Melanie (Latarsha Rose), a real estate agent to whom he has become attracted after seeing her first at a Christmas tree farm, then at one of his in-store events.
+Wilson attends an open house showing put on by Melanie, and the two hit it off and date.
+Wilson buys Melanie's son Ty (Jonny Berryman) a Pooka toy, much to the boy's pleasure.
 They go to the Christmas tree lot and pick one out together and later put it up in Melanie's house.